MathematicalPotato/MP_DooKi3_SLM_Designs/MP_DooKi3_XY_Stuff/XY_Idlers/README.md

 # SLM Printable XY Idlers for the Annex Engineering K3
 These drives are designed to be SLM printed in aluminum (or other metals for $$$).
 They allow for the toothed idlers to be changed to a full sized pulley with double shear.
 Full sized bearings can take a lot more load than the smaller toothed idler bearings.
 This should allow for full tension GT3 belts.

-All bearings have been swapped to F695, the only exception are the files labeled for MF148 bearings.
-There was one request to have the option to use 8mm shafts with couplers so I have included that option as well.
+All bearings have been swapped to F695.

 ## Important Note